 Between 12:00 noon and 2: pm boarding at the port of Trogir.
-If you arrive in Trogir by your own car, you can drive to the parking reception (as indicated in your travel documents) from 10:00 am.
-Upon arrival, our staff will show you where to park and unload your car.
-Our service-team will take your luggage to the port or to the ship in time.
+If you arrive in Trogir by your own car, you can drive to our car park reception from 10:00 am until 1:00 pm at the latest.
+Here you can park your car and our service team will bring your luggage to the port or to the ship in time.
 You will reach the harbour in about ten minutes on foot (approx. 1,100 m) via the pedestrian bridge.
 Our bicycles will be waiting for you in front of the boat.
 After having chosen the right bike for you, our staff will proceed with loading the bicycles on board.
 There follows a meet & greet including a welcome drink with our representative, and you will have a chance to get to know the crew and your fellow passengers.
 While enjoying a snack, at about 3:00 pm, we set sail and head towards one of the bays at the island of Čiovo, where we drop anchor to enjoy the crystal-clear waters of the Adriatic Sea for the first time.
 After a long swimming break, we continue our journey to Split, Croatia’s second largest city and the capital of Dalmatia.
 The 1700 year old city was built around the palace of the Roman Emperor Diocletian; today it is a World Heritage site protected by the UNESCO.
 After a city tour, we take a guided walk through the forest park Marjan, located on the homonymous mountain (178 m).
 Today it is a nature reserve, boasting more than 400 different protected plants.
 Dinner and overnight stay in the port of Split with its lively atmosphere of a Mediterranean metropolis.

 Sunday: Split–Omiš & Cetina Canyon–Makarska Riviera